-The Multiplex System is self resetting should a circuit trip.
-The system should never need reset by the owner for any reason.
-If the main control panel or remote panels are not operating this could indicate a short in the wiring and should only be serviced by a certified technician.
+The Multiplex System is self-resetting should a circuit trip.
+The owner should never need to reset the system for any reason.
+If the main control panel or remote panels are not operating, this could indicate a short in the wiring that will require service by a certified technician.